Indian Sugar Market More Volatile

 In the longer term, India has the capacity to boost both area and yields of sugarcane, and the Government and sugar industry are discussing policy measures to moderate swings in production and trade.
 One proposal is to shift to formula-based pricing that links sugarcane prices to the prices of sugar and other byproducts.
 However, there does not appear to be a consensus on any proposed measures that might reduce future volatility in sugar production and trade.

-Indian Sugar Sector Cycles Down, Poised To Rebound, USDA, Economic Research Service, April 2010
+Indian Sugar Sector Cycles Down, Poised To Rebound, by Maurice Landes, USDA, Economic Research Service, April 2010